-The glomerulus, which is about 200 um in diameter, is formed by the invagination of a tuft of capillaries have high hydrostatic pressure (about 60 mm Hg) into the dilated, blind end of the nephron (Bowman's capsule).
-The capillaries are supplied by an afferent arteriole and drained by a slightly smaller efferent arteriole.
-There are two cellular layers separating the blood from the glomerular filtrate in Bowman's capsule: the capillary endothelium and the specialized epithelium of the capsule that is made up of podocytes overlying the glomerular capillaries.
+- 200 um in diameter - Formed by the invagination of a tuft of capillaries - •High hydrostatic pressure (about 60 mm Hg) - •Enter into the nephron (Bowman's capsule). - •The capillaries are supplied by an afferent arteriole and drained by a slightly smaller efferent arteriole . - •There are two cellular layers separating the blood in glomerulus from the glomerular filtrate in Bowman's capsule: the capillary endothelium and the specialized epithelium of the capsule that is made up of podocytes overlying the glomerular capillaries .